k88hudson/git-flight-rules/README.md

 * [git-extra-commands](https://github.com/unixorn/git-extra-commands) - a collection of useful extra git scripts
 * [git-extras](https://github.com/tj/git-extras) - GIT utilities -- repo summary, repl, changelog population, author commit percentages and more
 * [git-tips](https://github.com/git-tips/tips) - Small git tips
+* [git-fire](https://github.com/qw3rtman/git-fire) - git-fire is a Git plugin that helps in the event of an emergency by adding all current files, committing, and pushing to a new branch (to prevent merge conflicts).

 ## GUI Clients
 * [git-cola](https://git-cola.github.io/) - another git client for Windows and OS X